-Kenya opposition claims election system hacked
+Kenya opposition claims election hacking

 Odinga, who is running for a fourth time, alleges hackers infiltrated the IEBC systems using the identity of Chris Msando, a top election official who was tortured and murdered a week before the vote.

 "What the IEBC has posted as results of the Presidential Elections is a complete fraud based on a multiplier that fraudulently gave Uhuru Kenyatta votes that were not cast," he said in a series of tweets.
 "We have uncovered the fraud.
 Uhuru must go home.
 The IEBC must be fully accountable," he added.

-In response to Odinga's claims, IEBC chairman Wafula Chebukati said it appears the opposition's issues stem from results transmission rather than with the whole election.
+In response to Odinga's claims, IEBC Chairman Wafula Chebukati said it appears the opposition's issues stem from results transmission rather than with the whole election.
 He reminded voters that the results being displayed online are not final figures.

 Kenyan law states that electronic reporting must be double-checked and verified by physical paper forms from polling stations before the IEBC can declare a winner.
 Chebukati said the voting authority intends to uphold that requirement.